yousefissa/discord-authentication/readme.md

 ### Installing

 Simply run `npm install` to install the required dependencies.
 The comments make this script super easy to set up and use.
-Simply change the config file and other fields highlighted in app.js
+Simply change the config file and other fields highlighted and commented in app.js.

 ### Deployment